Multi platform kotlin client for Elasticsearch & Opensearch

 Github | © Jilles van Gurp |

 This library includes Kotlin DSLs for querying, mapping and other functionality in Elasticsearch.
-ELasticsearch has a very rich set of features and new ones are constantly being added.
-Keeping up with that is hard and instead of doing that, we designed the Kotlin DSL to be easily extensible so that users don’t get stuck when e.g. a field is missing in the Kotlin DSL or when we have simply not gotten around to supporting a particular feature.
+Elasticsearch has a very rich set of features and new ones are being added with every release.
+Keeping up with that is hard and instead of doing that, we designed the Kotlin DSL to be easily extensible so that users don’t get stuck when e.g. a property they need is missing in the Kotlin DSL or when we have simply not gotten around to supporting a particular feature.

 All of the DSLs in this library are based on JsonDSL